jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 #### Array Support in Bash

-Arrays are a datatype that can be used to associate data in an ordered collection.
-Bash arrays function similarly to arrays in C and Java.
+Arrays are a datatype that can be used to associate data into an ordered collection.
 Arrays in Bash are untyped (all text).
 There is no support for ArrayLists, maps, queues, or anything of that nature.
-Arrays are used simply to store related data.
+Bash arrays are used to store related string data.
+They came about since Bash version 4.0 (2009).

 ```bash
 # Create a file of names named: names.txt